cancerberoSgx/embed-json-in-ts/README.md

 npm install --save-dev embed-json-in-ts
 ```

-Use it in your build scripts gulpfile or whatever your build system:
+Use it in your build scripts `gulpfile.js` or whatever your build system:

 ```javascript
 var tool = require('embed-json-in-ts')
 tool({input: 'src/**/*.json'})
 ```

-# Integrating in existing TypeScript porjects
+# Integrating in existing TypeScript projects

 Basically you want to call embed-json-in-ts before the typescript compiler `tsc` for example in package.json: